Anita Bryant: Career decline and bankruptcies

 The fallout from Bryant's political activism caused irreparable damage to her business and entertainment career, with her obituary in The Oklahoman framing her 1978 Playboy interview as a turning point in her career.
 Even earlier in February 1977, the Singer Corporation rescinded an offer to sponsor an upcoming weekly variety show because of the "extensive national publicity arising from [Bryant's] controversial political activities."

 In 1978, while a member of a Baptist church, she ran for vice president of the Southern Baptist Convention, but lost.
 Several leaders disagreed with how she rejected civil rights for gay people.

 Bryant's marriage to Bob Green also failed at that time; she divorced him in 1980, citing emotional abuse and latent suicidal thoughts.
 Green refused to accept this, claiming his fundamentalist religious beliefs did not recognize civil divorce and that "in God's eyes", she was still his wife.

 Many Christian fundamentalist audiences and venues shunned Bryant after her divorce.
 Because she was no longer invited to appear at their events, she lost a major source of income.
-The Florida Citrus Commission also allowed her contract to lapse after the divorce, stating that Bryant was now "worn out" as a spokesperson.
+The Florida Citrus Commission also allowed her contract to lapse after the divorce, stating that Bryant was "worn out" as a spokesperson.

 Bryant rapidly became the butt of jokes, as her image shifted.
 The decline of her reputation was aided by Tonight Show host Johnny Carson, and other comedians and talk-show hosts as they regularly mocked her to the general public.
-This led to her endorsements being cancelled and sponsors dropping her, as she was now viewed as a liability.
+This led to her endorsements being cancelled and sponsors dropping her, as she became viewed as a liability.